scalabli/quo/docs/parse.rst

 Combining Positional and Optional arguments
 ==================================================
-Our program keeps growing in complexity:
+Our program keeps growing in complexity

 .. code:: console